-In the event of a suspension, the training director makes this decision in conjunction with the medical director and/or the hospital's chief operating officer.
-Suspension is triggered if the intern fails to comply with the state or federal law, internship sites' human resources policy, and demonstrates unprofessional and unethical behavior that may or has jeopardized the welfare of the patients he or she serves and that create risk for his/her fellow interns, site staff, and training program.
-During the suspension period, the intern is notified that he or she is no longer in good standing with the training program and site.
+In the event of a suspension, the training director makes this decision in conjunction with the primary leadership at the site.
+Suspension is triggered if the intern fails to comply with the state or federal law, internship sites' human resources policy, and demonstrates unprofessional and unethical behavior that may or has jeopardized the welfare of the patients they serve and that create risk for their fellow interns, site staff, and training program.
+During the suspension period, the intern is notified that they are no longer in good standing with the training program and site.
 The suspension may be overturned by appeal during the due process procedures.
 As above, the suspension is communicated both in-person and via written letter to the intern and the ID.
 Similarly, if, upon appeal, the suspension is overturned, the intern's human resources file will reflect such decision and indicate whether the intern regained good standing with the training program.
 If, however, the suspension is upheld upon appeal, the intern may choose to resign from the program.